chengcheng1006/XMLStudentExamSys/README.md

   ```

-  Write method to write your document from RAW to your file.
+  Write method to write your document from RAM to your file.
   ```
   public static void write2Document(Document document){
 		TransformerFactory tf = TransformerFactory.newInstance();